J4NN0/deep-learning-cnn/README.md

 There are also some subtleties while reducing the loss value.
 For instance, you may run into the problem of over-fitting in which the model "memorizes" the training examples and becomes kind of ineffective for the test set.
 Over-fitting also occurs in cases where you do not employ a regularization, you have a very complex model (the number of free parameters W is large) or the number of data points N is very low.

-# Classes
+# Neural Network Classes

-- NN Class
+### Simple Neural Network

-  The NN class provides two hidden layers and one FC layer network.
-I trained this class on the CIFAR 100 train set.
+The NN class (`nn.py`) is a fully connected network (multilayer perceptrons) which provides two hidden layers and one FC layer network.
+This class was trained on the CIFAR 100 train set.

-- CNN Class
+### Convolutional Neural Network

-  The CNN class trained from scratch.

-  I decided to use the **Stochastic gradient descent** (SGD) optimizer: also known as incremental gradient descent, is an iterative method for optimizing a differentiable objective function, a stochastic approximation of gradient descent optimization.
+The CNN class (`cnn.py`) has been trained from scratch using **Stochastic gradient descent** (SGD) optimizer: also known as incremental gradient descent, is an iterative method for optimizing a differentiable objective function, a stochastic approximation of gradient descent optimization.
 It is called stochastic because samples are selected randomly (or shuffled) instead of as a single group (as in standard gradient descent) or in the order they appear in the training set.

-  At this point I set the number of **epochs** to 30.
-The SGD optimizer needs an higher number of epochs in order to return the best accuracy.
+Number of **epochs** was set to `30` - the SGD optimizer needs an higher number of epochs in order to return the best accuracy.

-  Then I used **data augmentation** in order to create altered copy of each instance and improve the training: I used the **RandomHorizontalFlip()**.
+Then **data augmentation** (i.e. **RandomHorizontalFlip()**) has been used in order to create altered copy of each instance and improve the training.

-  After that, I tried different setting parameters for each used layer:
+After that, different kind setting parameters has been tested for each used layer:
 - Convolutional layer
 - Kernel size
 - Stride
 - Padding
 - Batch Normalization
-    - momentum
+- Momentum
-    - affine
+- Affine
 - Dropout
 - Number of neurons

-  Finally, I focused my attention on the type and the number of used layer.
+Finally, focused on the type and the number of used layer.

-- ResNet18
+### ResNet18

 A pretrained netowrk on ImageNet and finetune it on the CIFAR 100 training set.

 # Resources